puppup420247-org/EdgeEnterprise/edgeenterprise/edge-ie-mode.md

     ![Click apply](./media/ie-mode/ie-mode-7.png)

-#### If only sites configured using the Site List XML should be redirected to IE mode
+#### To use a Site List to configure specific sites to open in IE mode

 > [!NOTE]
-> Enterprise Mode schema v.1 will not be supported for IE mode integration.
-If you are using schema v.1, you must upgrade to schema v.2 or v.2.1.
+> Enterprise Mode schema v.1 is not supported for IE mode integration.
+If you are currently using schema v.1 with Internet Explorer 11, you must upgrade to schema v.2 or v.2.1.
 See [Enterprise Mode schema v.2 guidance](https://docs.microsoft.com/en-us/internet-explorer/ie11-deploy-guide/enterprise-mode-schema-version-2-guidance).
->
-> If you're running version 2.0 (v.2) of the schema, you can continue to do so, but you won't get the additional functionality detailed in the updated schema attributes.

 1. Create or re-use a Site List XML
     1. All sites that have the element _\<open-in\>IE11\</open-in\>_ will now open in IE mode.